galczo5/mythical-angular/content/posts/change-detection-strategies.md

 ### Fact 4.
 Only events from inside the app are triggering change detection

-Just click on the button from section in the red box.
+Click on the button from section in the red box bellow apps.

 Nothing will happen.
 No hook was executed in this test.

-### Fact 5.
-NgZones does not change strategy behaviour

-If you use `NgZones` or if you're not.
-The basic rule for the change detection strategies is not changing.
-It's not going to render value from an object after mutation when you use `OnPush`.
+Code outside your app will not affect your performance or trigger the change detection, and it's great.

 ## Summary